 Once the sun begins to set, line up on the Congress Avenue Bridge to witness a staggering 1.5 million Mexican free-tail bats fly into the night sky from beneath the bridge, which takes place nightly from spring through fall.

-Afterwards, try tacos with handmade tortillas and hand-shaken margaritas at Güero’s Taco Bar on South Congress, where its Oak Garden features live music Wednesday - Sunday nights.
+Afterward, try tacos with handmade tortillas and hand-shaken margaritas at Güero’s Taco Bar on South Congress, where its Oak Garden features live music Wednesday through Sunday nights.

 DAY 3